onema/kt-robots/README.md

 # DON'T FORGET TO CLEAN UP!

-There is a cost associated with leaving the ECS Fargate task running, make sure you destroy the stack or set the desired number of tasks to 0.
-The following commands destroy all resources you created.
+The ECS Fargate task run on spot instances and this is the cost for running the server:

+- 512 vCPU $0.00639685 per hour
+- 1024 MiB $0.00140484 per hour

+While it will cost you cents to run this task for a few hours, you want to turn it of after you are done with the challenge.
+Use the following commands to destroy all the resources:

 ```bash
 ./gradlew destroyRobots